aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 ## Error propagation with middlewares

-* Middlwares silently swallow errors
+* Middlewares silently swallow errors
 * Explain how to turn on error propagation

 ## Default middlewares